Skip to content

 Cons

-• Manual memory management can lead to potential errors and security issues.
+• Requires explicit handling of memory allocation, which can lead to errors and memory leaks.

 Applications